"I Thought We Were Friends"

 So That's What's Been Nagging her!

 When our children were all in school, we were able to meet again without our kids.
-On one of these meetings, we had lunch together and she said in response to something I had said, "you're ahead of me, Takako.
+On one of these meetings, we had lunch together and she said in response to something I mentioned, "you're ahead of me, Takako.
 You went to grad school, you speak fluent English".
 So that's what's been nagging her!
 I didn't respond.
 The bottom line was, she was jealous of me.
 Why was she comparing herself to me?
 I guess it was easy to do so, we had similar backgrounds, went to college together, lived in the same city, and our children were the same age.

 However, these similarities made it easy for her to zero in on the differences we had: the size of our homes, my ability to speak English fluently.
 This jealousy she had been harboring towards me was hurting our relationship.
 Still, I didn't confront her, I was afraid to make things worse.